No Matter What (Boyzone song): Critical reception

 British newspaper Birmingham Evening Mail wrote, "Tina Arena has already had one hit from the Andrew Lloyd Webber/Jim Steinman stage musical 'Whistle Down The Wind' - but expect this one to do even better.
 As a change Stephen Gately shares lead vocals on what is essentially a simple but hugely memorable ballad.
 Prepare that number one spot now."
 A reviewer from Daily Record noted that it "shows a depth of maturity that bodes well for the future", later adding that the band "are continuing their efforts to evolve into a group which will be able to appeal to an older audience."

 Music video

 A music video was made to accompany the song.
+The music video was filmed at the Roundhouse in London.
 It shows an African man leaving in a hot air balloon.
-The members of Boyzone are standing on the ground watching him depart.
-The African man eventually drops a small golden cross, in reference to the Christian themes of the play, "Whistle Down the Wind", from which the song originates.
-The video is filmed in The Roundhouse, London.
+The members of Boyzone are standing on the ground watching him depart, joined by a shirtless boy with a guitar and an apple, a girl in a white tank top and grey trousers, and an East Asian woman.
+The African man eventually drops a small golden crucifix, in reference to the Christian themes of Whistle Down the Wind.

+An alternate version was later produced as a tie-in for Notting Hill, using alternate footage of Boyzone from the same shoot as the original video and clips from the film.